swash17/ParkingDataAnalysis/README.md

    Web: swash.essie.ufl.edu

 Following are some instructions on how to run the software tool:
-1. The software is built on Visual Studio, please download and install Visual Studio: https://visualstudio.microsoft.com/
+1. The software is written in C#/.NET and built in Visual Studio.
+Visual Studio can be downloaded from: https://visualstudio.microsoft.com/
-2. Install GitHub extension for Visual Studio: https://visualstudio.github.com/
+2. Install the GitHub extension for Visual Studio: https://visualstudio.github.com/
-3. Once GitHub extension is installed, log in GitHub account in Visual Studio
+3. Once the GitHub extension is installed, log in to your GitHub account in Visual Studio.
-4. In GitHub, click "Clone or download", in the pop-up form, choose "Open in Visual Studio", and the software will be run in Visual Studio
+4. In GitHub, click "Clone or download", in the pop-up form, choose "Open in Visual Studio", and the software will be run in Visual Studio.
-5. A NuGet package was referenced in the software tool, please check the Get Started documentation if the NuGet package was not referenced correctly.
+5. A NuGet package is referenced in the software tool--please check the Get Started documentation if the NuGet package was not referenced correctly.